 Buying real estate has always been one of the best ways to invest your money and build wealth and equity.
 However, along with home ownership frequently comes hefty mortgage payments that need to be made each and every month.
 A mortgage is often the biggest debt that a consumer will have in their lifetime.
 The good news is that there are ways to actually save money over the term of your mortgage.
 Here are five ways you can do just that:

-1. Shop around for the lowest interest rate.
+1. Shop around for a low interest rate.

 Even half a percent shaved off your interest rate on your mortgage can translate into thousands of dollars saved in interest over the mortgage’s term.
-Shopping around for the best quote and the lowest interest rate can be an effective way to save money on your mortgage, and even help you to pay this large debt off faster.
+Shopping around for a quote that has a low interest rate can be an effective way to save money on your mortgage, and even help you to pay this large debt off faster.
 You can enlist the help of an independent mortgage broker to shop around with different lenders for you.
-Interest rates are often negotiable, so don’t be afraid to negotiate with lenders to get them down to the lowest rate possible to help you save on interest.
+Interest rates are often negotiable, so don’t be afraid to negotiate with lenders to get them down to a low rate to help you save on interest.

 2. Refinance your mortgage.